-Remarks:
+Remarks.

-Analogously to the broken Chimera graph, we call a rectangular graph broken if it is a vertex-induced subgraph of a rectangular graph, the graphs [13] is dealing with.
-A rectangular subgraph denotes an arbitrary subgraph of a rectangular graph, thus a grid graph that can be bounded by a rectangular shape, in the following.
+Analogously to the broken Chimera graph, we call a rectangular graph broken if it is a vertex-induced subgraph of a rectangular graph, the graphs [23] is dealing with.
+A rectangular subgraph denotes an arbitrary subgraph of a rectangular graph, thus a grid graph that can be bounded by a rectangular shape.
 We further need the following special rectangular graphs: